dwilbourne/pvcErr/docs/source/discussion.rst

 The Answer
 ##########

-pvcException supposes that a "library" of exceptions is a *directory* that contains exception classes plus an exception data class (XData) that is used to construct the exceptions in that library.
+pvcErr supposes that a "library" of exceptions is a *directory* that contains exception classes plus an exception data class (XData) that is used to construct the exceptions in that library.
 This exception data class *must extend* pvc\\err\\XDataAbstract and must implement the following methods::